syncliteio/SyncLiteLoggerJavaExtended/README.md

 SyncLite Platform comprises of two components : SyncLite Logger and SyncLite Consolidator.

-1. SyncLite EdgeDB aka Logger ( and Syncite Extended Logger) : SyncLite Logger is a lighweight JDBC wrapper built on top of SQLite ( extended to other embedded databases such as DuckDB), providing a SQL interface over JDBC for user applications, enabling them for in-app data management/analytics while logging all the SQL transactional activity into log files and shipping them to one of more configured staging storages like SFTP/S3/MinIO/Kafka/GoogleDrive/MSOneDrive/NFS etc.
+1. SyncLite Logger(and Syncite Extended Logger) : SyncLite Logger is a lighweight JDBC wrapper built on top of SQLite (extended to other embedded databases such as DuckDB, Apache Derby and H2), providing a SQL interface over JDBC for user applications, enabling them for in-app data management/analytics using one or more supported embedded databases, while logging all the SQL transactional activity into log files and shipping them to one of more configured staging storages like SFTP/S3/MinIO/Kafka/GoogleDrive/MSOneDrive/NFS etc.

 2. SyncLite Consolidator : SyncLite Consolidator is a Java application deployed on an on-premise host or a cloud VM is configured to scan thousands of SyncLite devices/databases and their logs continously from the configured staging storage which are uploaded by numerous edge/desktop applications, performs real-time transactional data replication/consolidation into one or more configured databases, data warehouses or data lakes of user's choice.
 Refer : https://hub.docker.com/r/syncliteio/synclite-consolidator